 Faults will be tested at all point of interconnection (POI) buses associated with generators.

 The results of short circuit analysis will include the magnitude of short circuit current and source impedance associated with each fault.
 The results will be posted to the MIS Secure area for GO review.
-After ERCOT email notification sent to the NERC Registered GOs, GOs will complete the review of study results and provide a list of over-dutied circuit breakers and corresponding CAPs.
+After ERCOT email notification is sent to the NERC Registered GOs, GOs will complete the review of study results and provide a list of over-dutied circuit breakers and corresponding CAPs.

 Long Lead Time Analysis